reasonwithoutrestraint/site/Original/Ethics/My Position/Substantive Morality.md

 Why to reject consequentialism:
 - Against the consequentialist thesis:
-	- There is not always a way to definitively determine which world is better than another, e.g. when some are worse off and others are better off.
+	- There is not always a way to definitively determine which world is better than another.
+I.e. reject that "better than" is a total order.
+Some worlds cannot be compared, e.g. when some are worse off and others are better off, or when worlds have different amounts of people.
 	- In cases where A is definitively better than B, there could still be moral constraints preventing us from instantiating A over B:
 		- So the moral does not reduce to goodness.
 		- Objection: we can include those moral constraints into the goodness evaluation.